mfessenden/SKTiled/Docs/Documentation/Working with Objects.md

 ![Tile Objects](images/tile-objects-selected.gif)

-Tile objects are objects with an optional id value.
-The corresponding tile texture is rendered within the object's bounding shape.
+**Tile objects** are special object types that contain an optional globalID value.
+The corresponding tile texture(s) are rendered within the object's bounding shape.
+Tile objects are

 Objects added via the [**Insert Tile**][insert-tile-url] tool in Tiled will render as `SKTileObject` objects.
 You can also create a tile object manually via the `SKObjectGroup.newTileObject(data:)` method: